 Zinc panels have many great benefits that make them perfect for any project, and here are just a few:

-- Durability: Zinc is an extremely durable metal that is slightly lighter than steel, and its natural patina not only prevents rust, but it also heals surface scratches.
+- Zinc is an extremely durable metal that is slightly lighter than steel.
+Its natural patina not only prevents rust but also heals surface scratches.

 - Zinc panels come in various finishes.

 - Colored Pigments: Shades of red, blue, green, and brown.

 - Easy to recycle – resulting in new things such as batteries or another metal alloy component.

 - Energy Efficient:

 - Since it reflects heat and blocks heat transfer, a zinc roof is also more energy efficient than less costly asphalt shingles.